cyberark/conjur-api-dotnet/README.md

 #### `Client Client(uri, account)`

-- Create new Conjur instance
+- Create new Secrets Manager instance
-  - `uri` - URI of the Conjur server.
+  - `uri` - URI of the Secrets Manager server.
 Example: `https://myconjur.org.com/api`
-  - `account` - Name of the Conjur account
+  - `account` - Name of the Secrets Manager account

 #### `void client.LogIn(string userName, string password)`

-- Login to a Conjur user
+- Login to a Secrets Manager user
-  - `userName` - Username of Conjur user to login as
+  - `userName` - Username of Secrets Manager user to login as
   - `password` - Password of user

 #### `void client.TrustedCertificates.ImportPem (string certPath)`

-- Add Conjur root certificate to system trust store
+- Add Secrets Manager root certificate to system trust store
   - `certPath` = Path to cert

 #### `void client.DisableCertCheck()`

-- Disable SSL Cert check -- used when Conjur is configured with self-signed cert.
+- Disable SSL Cert check -- used when Secrets Manager is configured with self-signed cert.
 Do not use in production.

 #### `void client.EnableCertCheck()`